 - Desire and Commitment are really important, but those two findings, by themselves, only measure the importance and effort that will go into selling success.
 They aren’t predictive of effectiveness.

 - Sales DNA is very predictive of effectiveness, but without other complementary strengths and skills, it isn’t enough on its own to drive performance

 - Desire, Commitment and Sales DNA are ALL very accurate predictors of certain sales accomplishments, but overall performance is a by-product of all of the findings and scores from OMG’s Sales Candidate Assessments.

 I am not suggesting that when you select the right salespeople, sales management is unnecessary.
 It’s quite the opposite.
 You NEED great sales managers to select great salespeople and coach them to their potential.
 The students in the experiment were awful at selling.
 We simply looked at the various degrees of awful and, as always, the key scores were predictive of what they are supposed to predict.
 You can read more about predictive assessments here.
-And you can read more about sales management here and sales coaching here.
-Watch this two-minute video on sales coaching here.
+And you can read more about sales management here.

 Want More Information?